High Quality QCD Axion at Gravitational Wave Observatories

-We first present results for large values of $\Lambda_{H}$, which maximally reduce the sensitivity to misaligned contributions.\footnote{This choice is best motivated when considering sensitivity to non-perturbative PQ breaking effects, such as those arising in extra-dimensional UV completions (see e.g.~\cite{Svrcek:2006yi}).
-On the other hand, maximally reducing sensitivity to higher dimensional operators with scale $\Lambda_b(f/\Lambda_b)^{\Delta/4}$ requires focusing rather on $\Lambda_{\text{H}} < f\ll \Lambda_b$, if such operators exist with coefficients of $O(1)$.
-Nonetheless, our choice significantly reduces sensitivity to these operators as well.} We consider $V_b$ to be temperature-independent at $T\lesssim \Lambda_{\text{H}} $ and $\Lambda_{\text{H}}$ to have a QCD-like temperature behavior (see also Appendix~\ref{sec:formulae}).
 Fixing $\Lambda_{H}=10^{10}~\text{GeV}$ as a representative example, we show values of $r$ and $f$ that can be probed by gravitational wave observatories (dashed contours), together with constraints (solid contours), in Fig.~\ref{fig:FixedLambda}.
-In the lower right half, the string-wall network dominates before it can annihilate.
+In the lower right half, the string-wall network dominates before annihilation.
 While this region might not be completely ruled out, annihilation of the network in this case would require a dedicated study.
 In the upper part of the parameter space the PQ solution is spoiled, i.e. $\Delta\theta \gtrsim 10^{-10}$ \cite{Abel:2020gbr}.
 In the dark blue shaded region the GW signal is incompatible with the latest $2\sigma$ upper bound from LIGO-Virgo (LV)~\cite{Abbott:2021xxi}, this corresponds to the region close to DW domination.
-The dashed blue contours bound regions where the GW signal is large enough to be detected at the design sensitivity of LIGO-Virgo-KAGRA (LVK) and ET respectively.
+The dashed blue contours bound regions where the GW signal is detectable at the design sensitivity of LVK and Einstein Telescope (ET) respectively.
 The change of slope in the GW regions arises because of an intermediate phase of matter domination driven by the axions produced by the string-wall annihilation.
-This occurs when the decay temperature \eqref{eq:tdec} is small enough, corresponding to the right half of the figure.
+This occurs at small decay temperatures~\eqref{eq:tdec}, corresponding to the right half of the figure.